yosuanovry/FoodRecipeApp/README.md

 # Recipefy Mobile

 Recipefy Mobile is a mobile version app from the original Recipefy (website) where users can find listed recipes by data that has been premade (on database), or create their own recipes and share it with another user.
-This website was made with React Native, React Context, Axios, Redux, Node JS (Front-end) || Express JS, and PostgreSQL (Back-end)
+This mobile app was made with React Native, React Context, Axios, Redux, Node JS (Front-end) || Express JS, and PostgreSQL (Back-end)

 ## Packages.json Build dependencies (Node JS)